-The simplest approach to linking structures and spectra is based on a naïve use of Kasha's exciton model.30 For example, the formation of J- or H-aggregates is often suggested based on the red shift or blue shift of the UV-Vis absorption spectrum.
-However, we5 and others31 have argued that this interpretation is problematic as PBIs are unlikely to assemble in structures resembling the textbook J- or H-aggregate and the electronic coupling between the molecules in the aggregates is likely more complicated than assumed by Kasha and co-workers.
+The simplest approach to linking structures and spectra is based on a naive use View Article Online Diversion of the simplest approach to linking structures and spectra is based on a naive use View Article Online Online Structures and spectra is based on a naive use View Article Online Online Structures and spectra is based on a naive use View Article Online Structures and spectra is based on a naive use View Article Online Structures and spectra is based on a naive use View Article Online Structures and spectra is based on a naive use View Article Online Structures and spectra is based on a naive use View Article Online Structures and spectra is based on a naive use View Article Online Structures and spectra is based on a naive use View Article Online Structures and spectra is based on a naive use View Article Online Structures and spectra is based on a naive use View Article Online Structures and spectra is based on a naive use View Article Online Structures and spectra is based on a naive use View Article Online Structures and spectra is based on a naive use View Article Online Structures and spectra is based on a naive use View Article Online Structures and spectra is based on a naive use View Article Online Structures and spectra is based on a naive use View Article Online Structures and spectra is based on a naive use View Article Online Structures and spectra is based on a naive use View Article Online Structures and spectra is based on a naive use View Article Online Structures and spectra is based on a naive use View Article Online Structures and spectra is based on a naive use View Article Online Structures and spectra is based on a naive use View Article Online Structures and spectra is based on a naive use View Article Online Structures and spectra is based on a naive use View Article Online Structures and spectra is based on a naive use View Article Online Structures and spectra is based on a naive use View Article Online Structures and spectra is based on a naive use View Article Online Structures of Kasha's exciton model.30 For example, the formation of I- or H-aggregates is often suggested based on the red shift or blue shift of the UV-Vis absorption spectrum.
+However, we5 and others31 have argued that this interpretation is problematic as PBIs are unlikely to assemble in structures resembling the textbook I- or H-aggregate and the electronic coupling between the molecules in the aggregates is likely more complicated than assumed by Kasha and coworkers.
 A more sophisticated approach is based on building actual structural models of possible aggregates, optimising their structures using, for example, density functional theory (DFT) and calculating their optical properties using time-dependent DFT (TD-DFT) or other excited state methods.
-There are a number of papers in which this approach is applied to derivatised PBIs that form organogels and/or liquid crystalline phases, 32-35 in which the aggregates are typically modelled as a (face-to-face) stacked dimer, often of unsubstituted PBI rather than its functionalised counterpart present in the experiment.
-In our previous work on PBIs derivatised with amino acids, we also modelled dimers but including the substituents.
-4,5,12 Recently Segalina and co-workers computationally studied aggregates of up to seven units for a PBI functionalised with quaternary nitrogen groups.36
+There are a number of papers in which this approach is applied to derivatised PBIs that form organogels and/or liquid crystalline phases,32-35 in which the aggregates are typically modelled as a (face-to-face) stacked dimer, often of unsubstituted PBI rather than its functionalised counterpart present in the experiment.
+In our previous work on PBIs derivatised with amino acids, we also modelled dimers but including the substituents.^{4-5, 12} Recently Segaline and co-workers computationally studied aggregates of up to seven units for a PBI functionalised with quaternary nitrogen groups.36